 This information is intended to provide clarity and transparency to children and parents or carers about what to expect from remote education if local restrictions require entire bubbles to remain at home and if national restrictions require some or all children to stay at home.
 For details of what to expect where individual children are self-isolating, please see the section near the bottom of the page.
-Further details can be found in our Remote Learning Policy.
+Further details can be found in our attached Remote Learning Policy January 2022.

 What will remote learning look like?

 During the first few days of home learning, families will receive daily remote learning activities for, at least, phonics and maths.
 Children should continue using Bug Club to access reading books and associated learning tasks.